Liam Hatch

-Liam Morris Adam Hatch (born 3 April 1982) is an English footballer who plays as a striker.
+Liam Maurice Adam Hatch (born 3 April 1982) is an English former footballer who played as a striker and defender.

 Career

 Early career

 Born in Hitchin, Hertfordshire, Hatch started his career with Kent League side Ramsgate, before joining Herne Bay in 2001 and moving to Gravesend & Northfleet in 2001.
 He was part of the side that won the Isthmian League Premier Division in the 2001–02 season, resulting in promotion to the Football Conference.

 Barnet

 Hatch moved to Conference side Barnet at the beginning of the 2003–04 season for a fee of £23,000.
 He was a member of the Barnet team that won promotion to The Football League in the 2004–05 season, scoring ten league goals.
 Hatch managed just five goals over the next two seasons for Barnet in League Two, prompting manager Paul Fairclough to place him on the transfer list at the beginning of the 2007–08 season.
 However, he fought back into the first team in October, going on to score six goals in his next nine games.
 He totalled eight goals in the first half of the season, attracting the attention of other clubs.
 In December 2007, it was announced that Hatch would join Peterborough United for a fee of £150,000 at the start of the January transfer window.